Zaki-1052/AO3-History-Explorer/README.md

 ![AO3 History Explorer Screenshot](ao3-history-explorer.png)

 **Important**: You *must* export your data with the linked extension above before using this web app.
-- Please follow the instructions in that [ReadMe](https://github.com/Zaki-1052/AO3-History-Exporter) to install as a TaperMonkey Script or extension first.
+- Please follow the instructions in that [ReadMe](https://github.com/Zaki-1052/AO3-History-Exporter) to install as a TaperMonkey Script or temporary extension first.
+- You can also download it as a free **[Add-On from the Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/ao3-history-exporter/)**

 ### **[Web App URL](https://ao3-history.nazalibhai.com/)**